 Often it is an indicator of a gastrointestinal system illness.
 However, there are less serious reasons for that.

 When the stomach is empty, bile irritates the lining, and the dog feels nauseous.
 As a result, it throws up yellowish foamy liquid.
-If it happened after your pet didn’t eat for more than 12 hours, you have nothing to worry about.
+If it happened after more than 12 hours before your pet eats, you have nothing to worry about.

-If you feed your pup twice a day and it throws up yellow often, consider splitting meals into smaller portions and feeding the dog more frequently.
+If you feed your pup twice a day and often throws up yellowish, consider splitting meals into smaller portions and feeding the dog more frequently.
 But if the vomiting doesn’t go away, see your vet.
 The animal is likely sick.

 If you see bits of grass in vomit, you have an answer to the question, why your dog is throwing up.
 Many owners think that it’s natural for dogs to eat grass and then vomit - this is the way for animals to clean their digestive system.